 Oh good, another isekai anime.

-I suppose if you’re fan of isekai than the continued influx of more anime of the like is good news for you.
-But personally, I really want this genre to take a break.
-It’s honestly gotten as bad as video games’s obsession with first-person shooters.
-I wouldn’t mind it so much if someone would at least do something other than the “guy dies but now he owns a harem in a fantasy world” routine but since this cash cow is still giving milk, the best anyone does to stay competitive are add gimmicks.
+I suppose if you’re a fan of isekai than the continued influx of more anime of the like is good news for you.
+But me personally, I really want this genre to take a break.
+It’s honestly gotten as bad as video games’ obsession with first-person shooters.
+I wouldn’t mind it so much if someone would at least do something other than the “guy dies but now he’s reincarnated in a fantasy and with a harem to boot” routine but since this cash cow is still giving milk, the best anyone does to stay competitive are add gimmicks.
 And I mean really trite gimmicks, like giving your protagonist a fucking smartphone for example.

 Oddly enough though, that does bring me to one thing I do kind of like about That Time I Got Reincarnated as a Slime.
 At least the gimmick is unique.
 I certainly can’t think of many isekai anime where the protagonist is a monster straight out of Dragon Quest.
 99.9% of the time, it’s the same generic teenage boy so points for creativity.
 And visually, I quite like how expressive Satoru (Takuma Terashima/Miho Okazaki) surprisingly is a slime.
 His eyes bulge out and his body shakes whenever he’s stunned or in a panic and I like how his slime creates exclamation points and light bulbs to better visualize what he’s feeling.

 But the gimmick is just that, a gimmick, and beyond it is just another isekai anime.
 Satoru dies in our world (and good grief does his death scene take forever) and spends time figuring out his new form and powers.
 If you’ve seen any other isekai anime, you’ve seen this shtick done before time and time again.
 And of course, there’s RPG jargon thrown along the way because that’s apparently the only way viewers will understand a fantasy-based mythos.